Candra0x6/Melofy/README.md

 - **API-powered Search**: Leverage Spotify's search capabilities to find specific tracks, artists, or albums effortlessly.

-- **Responsive Design**: HarmonyHub is designed for a consistent and user-friendly experience across various devices.
+- **Responsive Design**: Melofy is designed for a consistent and user-friendly experience across various devices.

 - **Community Forums**: Engage with other music enthusiasts in community forums to discuss favorite genres, artists, and playlists.